| Begrafenis /Burial - Waasten - 04/07/2007 Hieronder een aantal foto's van de begrafenis van 3 Britse

 Lancaster marched 146 miles at an average of 12 miles a day

 concluding with actions at the Marne and on the Aisne.
+Eventually room to manoeuvre ran out and both sides settled

 into trench warfare.
 By November 1914 following the Battie